alessandrosp/jphrases/docs/_units/unit_01.md

         romaji: watashi
         meaning: I
         notes: >
           Equivalent to the first-person singular pronoun [I].
 Note that in Japanese the subject is often omitted when it's clear from the contenxt.
-So the phrase [Kenji desu] would have been equally correct.
+So the phrase [Anna desu] would have been equally correct.
       - kanji: は
         kana: は
         romaji: wa
         meaning: N/A
         notes: >
           The particle は (pronounced [wa]) marks the topic of the sentence.
 In Japanese, two distinct particles are used to mark the topic and the subject of a sentence, respectively は and が.
 For the time being, you shouldn't be concerned over these.
-      - kanji: 健司
+      - kanji: アンナ
-        kana: けんじ
+        kana: アンナ
-        romaji: kenji
+        romaji: anna
-        meaning: Kenji (name)
+        meaning: Anna (name)
         notes: >
-          Kenji is a popular Japanese name.
-Note that names in Japanese can be written in multiple ways; for example, [健司], [健治] and [健二] are all different writings for Kenji.
+          Non-Japanese names are normally written in katanata.
+Note that Japanese names, instead, can be written in multiple ways using kanji; for example, [健司], [健治] and [健二] are all different writings for Kenji.
       - kanji: です
         kana: です
         romaji: desu
         meaning: to be
         notes: >
           Verbs don't really conjugate in Japanese, so です could be [am] as well as [are] or [is].
 Also, because Japanese doesn't differentiate between present and future, it could also be [will].
 As per usual, context can help us decide among all these alternatives.
+  - text: アンナさんは学生です。
+    translation: Anna is a student.
+    notes:
+    tokens:
+      - kanji: アンナさん
+        kana: アンナさん
+        romaji: anna-san
+        meaning: Anna (name)
+        notes: >
+          Note how when we talk about someone else we always postpone a honorific to that person's name (here it's さん).
+      - kanji: は
+        kana: は
+        romaji: wa
+        meaning: N/A
+        notes: >
+          The particle は (pronounced [wa]) marks the topic/subject of the sentence.
+      - kanji: 学生
+        kana: がくせい
+        romaji: gakusē
+        meaning: student
+        notes: >
+          Note that [-ei] is read [-ee] in Japanese and that [ku] is read [k].
+You can find [学生] written as [gakusei] in romaji, but don't be mistaken: it should be pronounced [gaksee].
+      - kanji: です
+        kana: です
+        romaji: desu
+        meaning: to be
+        notes: >
+          It's fairly common is Japanese to refer to the person you're talking to using the name (instead of the pronoun [you]).
+So without additional context we can't know whether the sentence here should be translated as [Anna is a student] or [you are a student].
 ---
 <div class="row">
   <div class="col-12">